Kid looking into computer screen while the world is 'burning on the news'

 What is the alternative?
 Extinction, frankly.
 Even if we find a way to physically relocate to another planet, extinction isn’t off the table.
 Physical dangers are everywhere, whether internal or external.

 But if we create a digital repository for our consciousness, we give our species a fighting chance to survive.
-If we can’t leave before climate disasters overrun us, we need to have a way to rebuild our civilization from scratch.
+If we can’t leave before climate disasters overrun us, we need a way to rebuild our civilization from scratch.
 This will require the help of intelligent entities that can think and reason like we do.
 Lab-grown brains can provide this for us.

 Who knows, humanity as we know it could be the result of a brain seed vault.
 We may not be the first species to develop this technology.
 The origins of life on Earth could have come from someone else’s emergency backup plan.
 In that case, dishbrains aren’t some novel technological advancement; they’re the fulfillment of our natural evolution.